Book Review: Formosa Moon by Joshua Samuel Brown and Stephanie Huffman

 Grandfather Shi must have loved Ita Thao.
 His relatives were certainly making his last hours there memorable ones.
 Though the ceremony did not have strippers (at least none that we saw), there was no shortage of other elements designed to produce ‘hot noise’ that’s an indispensable feature of any Taiwanese funeral.
 Designed to celebrate the life of the deceased and ensure their smooth passing into the next world, Grandfather Shi’s hot noise included gongs mixed with rigorous Buddhist chanting, pop music, karaoke, and later, a live band complete with drummers and an accordion.
 All of this was taking place under a covered tent set up in the alleyway next to the Cherry Feast Resort, where we’d booked a three-day stay in advance.”. ~Joshua Samuel Brown, Formosa Moon

 Publication Date: October 2018.
-You can pre-order through Amazon.
+Buy Formosa Moon on Amazon.
 A beautiful and a very enchanting wander through Taiwan.

 View all my reviews on GoodReads.